 Integrate and Test the System

-While critical, such local story integration and testing isn’t enough.
-In order to fully test the features, system-level integration and testing is required.
-With the support of the System Team, the work of all teams on the Agile Release Train must be frequently integrated to assure that the system is evolving as anticipated, as Figure 6 illustrates.
+While critical, such local story integration and testing aren’t enough.
+In order to fully test the features, system-level integration and testing are required.
+With the support of the System Team, the work of all teams on the ART must be frequently integrated to assure that the system is evolving as anticipated, as Figure 6 illustrates.

 Automate Feature Tests

-As with user stories, features must be continuously tested against their acceptance criteria, to assure that they work not just once, but continuously into the future as new functionality is developed.
+As with user stories, features must be continuously tested against their acceptance criteria, to assure that new functionality is developed.
 Again, the philosophy of test-first is applied, in this case by automating as many of the feature tests as possible.

 Integrate and Test the Solution

 Finally, building large solutions—those that require multiple ARTs and Suppliers to develop them—requires an additional level of integration to pull all the work together.
 Full or partial integration happens over the course of the PI, with a full solution integration occurring at least once per PI, as illustrated in Figure 7.